 like? -- This verse goes with verse 2.
 John turned to see the voice that was speaking

-voice of God?
+with him.
+What is the significance of mixing sensory perceptions?
 John saw visions through the sound of Jesus’ voice.
 It says

-Church's experiences in the last days, who will receive a vision of the glory of Christ before they are
+Church's experiences in the last days, who will receive a vision of the glory of Christ

 (193c) Die to self (Process of substitution)